phimachine/mayoehr/death/analysis/README.md

 We need structured codes.
 But we should not send it in as flattened codes.
 What model can effectively process trees?
 How does DNC deal with trees?

+If the input is a tree structure, shouldn't the processing pipeline be a tree too?
+The deeper nodes do not have enough training points, but naturally that should be the case.
+This means the end nodes should refrain from influcing in the final output by default.
+Identity transform or gate.
+Does skip connection help?